-In February 2020, the Company entered into the Zai Supply Agreement, as required by terms in the Zai License Agreement, pursuant to which the Company will supply the Licensed Products to Zai for use in the Territory for clinical trials as well as commercial inventory, if QINLOCK obtains regulatory approval in the Territory.
-Subject to the Zai Supply Agreement, costs incurred by the Company for external manufacturing services are reimbursed by Zai.
+In February 2020, the Company entered into the Zai Supply Agreement, as required by terms in the Zai License Agreement, pursuant to which the Company will supply the Licensed Products to Zai for use in the Territory for clinical trials as well as commercial inventory, if QINLOCK obtained regulatory approval in the Territory.
+In March 2021, QINLOCK was approved in the PRC and in Hong Kong.
+In September 2021, QINLOCK was approved in Taiwan.
+Subject to the Zai Supply Agreement, costs incurred by the Company for clinical and commercial supply are reimbursed by Zai.